TuplexLanguage/tuplex/docs/build_howto.md

 <a href="https://github.com/TuplexLanguage/tuplex" target="_blank">https://github.com/TuplexLanguage/tuplex</a>

-So far the build has only been tested on Linux/Ubuntu, but if you have a Ubuntu 14/16 system or are an experienced developer it should be straight-forward to get it to build.
+So far the build has only been tested on Linux/Ubuntu.
+If you have a Ubuntu 14/16 system or are an experienced developer it should be straight-forward to get it to build.

 These are the prerequisite tools, and the version it currently builds with: